saltyrtc/saltyrtc-meta/Protocol.md

 overflow number and the sequence number (or the combined sequence number) of the nonce section from the original message.

-A receiving client MUST treat this incident as a protocol error towards the client the message was destined at.
-Note that the protocol error SHALL be handled as described in the *Client-to-Client Messages* section.
+A receiving client MUST treat this incident by raising an error event to the user's application and deleting all cached information about and for the other client (such as cookies and sequence numbers).
+The client MAY stay on the path and wait for a new initiator/responder to connect.
+However, the client-to-client handshake MUST start from the beginning.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the client's permanent key pair.